BrianPugh/belay/docs/source/Package Manager.rst

 clear
 ~~~~~
-The ``cache clear`` will clear all cached items that begin with the provided prefix
+Deletes all cached items that begin with the provided prefix

 .. code-block:: bash